Location Loop 1604 at Bandera Rd. (access road intersections)

 improves traffic flow: A

-DLT is a relatively low-cost improvement (this project will cost $7.6
+DLT is a relatively low-cost improvement (this project cost

 million versus over $20 million for flyovers) that increases the

 traffic headed in opposing directions (including left turns) to

 location, the traffic on Bandera was reconfigured for this.)
 This

 ("displacing") the left-turning traffic to the opposite side